zapman449/monitorama_2016_notes/Tue05__Database.Monitoring.at.Dropbox__by_Tammy.Butow.md

     * Service is running on an actual server.
         * Dashboards in team charter (which is public?)
         * DB Ops Bot
-        * Scout: Insite into pager duty data
+        * Scout: Insight into pager duty data
     * CPU memory, network, disk (IO and space)
     * Dashboards
     * Service metrics